bonfire-networks/website-blog/posts/bonfire_ui_social.md

 ---
-title: Our UI toolbox for customizable social network apps
+title: A UI toolbox for customizable social network apps
-description: Bonfire:UI:Social is an extension that includes the main User Interfaces ( both assembled pages and single components ) required to have a fully working federated social network app
+description: Bonfire:UI:Social is an extension that includes the main User Interfaces (both assembled pages and single components) required to have a fully working federated social network app
 date: 2021-07-23
 tags: [visual identity, UI, UX, liveview, surface]
 image: https://i.imgur.com/XoQvDCW.png
 layout: layouts/post.njk
 ---

-[Bonfire:UI:Social](https://github.com/bonfire-networks/bonfire_ui_social) is an extension that includes the main User Interfaces ( both assembled pages and single components ) required to have a fully working federated social network app.
+[Bonfire:UI:Social](/extensions/ui_social.html) is an extension that includes the main User Interfaces (both assembled pages and single components) required to have a fully working federated social network app.

 The UI:Social extension is meant to be used by extensions like [Bonfire:Social](https://github.com/bonfire-networks/bonfire_social) and [Bonfire:Me](https://github.com/bonfire-networks/bonfire_me), which both provide logic for the UI to work with, and define the routes and top-level views which in turn embed UI:Social components.